 As mammals, we need a safe, comfortable 'nest' to birth well.
 Gather whatever you will use during the birth.
 These will all act as hypnotic triggers, e.g:

-- Play your affirmations MP3s or practise contractions MP3
+- Play your affirmations or practice contractions track(s)

 - Lovely familiar smells